Maybank Marathon Bali - Pollen and Air Quality Forecast for Today

 Where is air quality worst on the Maybank Marathon Bali route?

-Based on today's forecast, Pm1 levels are at their highest after 16.1 km into the route.
+Based on today's forecast, PM1 is forecast at good levels along the route today (18.3/100).
+Air quality is at its worst after 16.1 km into the route.
 Airmine calculates exposure at 200m intervals along the course using satellite-derived atmospheric data.

 Where is pollen highest on the Maybank Marathon Bali course?